pablodecm/phd_thesis/src/101_chapter_1.md

   included in the SM, are needed to resolve the mentioned disparity.

-* **Origin of neutrino masses**: the Standard Model was developed assuming that neutrinos were massless, yet is currently well-stablished that neutrinos oscillate between different flavour states [@fukuda1998evidence; @sno2001measurement], implying that flavour states are mixing and hence that neutrino masses are very small but different from zero.
+* **Origin of neutrino masses**: the Standard Model was developed assuming that neutrinos were massless, yet is currently well established that neutrinos oscillate between different flavour eigenstates [@fukuda1998evidence; @sno2001measurement], implying that flavour states mix and hence that neutrino masses are very small but different from zero.
   The SM Lagrangian can be extended to account for the masses of neutrinos in a similar fashion to what is done for leptons and quarks, but their